 iii.
 Melting-point determination

 This is another way of verifying if a drug product is genuine or not.
-It involves determining the melting range; that is, the span of temperature from the point at which the drug sample first begin to melt to the temperature at which a given drug samples is completely melted, as indicated by the disappearance of the solid.
-The acceptable melting point is usually in the range ± 4 o C from the stated value, unless otherwise stated.
+It involves determining the melting range; that is, the span of temperature from the point at which the drug sample first begin to melt to the temperature at which a given drug sample is completely melted, as indicated by the disappearance of the solid.
+The acceptable melting point is usually in the range ± 4 o C from the stated value unless otherwise stated.

 b.
 Thin-layer chromatographic (TLC) method

 This method is used to identify and estimate the amount of the drug substance or the presence of impurities in a drug sample.
 TLC method for identifying drug substances is based on selective affinity of test samples for the stationary or the mobile phase.
 TLC procedures have been found to be suitable for testing drug products with insufficient active ingredients and are chosen over WHO basic tests due to its specificity and selectivity.
 This method is also subject to less interference by excipients.